 Building Your Brand on Twitter

 In his book Ultimate Guide to Twitter for Business, online marketing expert Ted Prodromou offers an easy-to-understand guide to using Twitter that will help small-business owners generate leads and connect with customers.
 In this edited excerpt, the author offers a few tips for building a consistent brand on Twitter that will help inspire customer loyalty.
+Buy it directly from us, click here, and SAVE 60% on this book when you use code SOCIAL2021 through 5/27/21.

 1. Use your brand name as your Twitter name.